-The language of gaming is constantly mutating.
-For instance, "lag" used to refer to delays in client/server communication, but lately we've heard it used as if it's synonymous with "low framerate."
-Baffling.
-To help clear some things up, we've asked regular PC Gamer writer and all-round lexical savant Richard Cobbett to create a brief glossary of PC gaming's most important terms and their modern definitions (with a few additions of our own).
+In 2015, we asked regular PC Gamer writer and all-round lexical savant Richard Cobbett to create a brief glossary of PC gaming's most important terms and their modern definitions (with a few additions of our own).
+Since the language of gaming is constantly mutating, we've expanded the glossary with new words this year.

 AAA: Industry talk for ‘big and amazing game’.
 Since nobody will admit to actively making crap, almost nobody will admit to going below AA.

 Abandonware: A nice sounding but legally-meaningless term for games no longer sold and thus deemed fair to download for free.
-Respectable abandonware sites will remove any that return to the market, such as via GOG.COM, even if their current rights-holders ambitiously think a game that nobody actually liked back in 1995 is now worth $10, had nothing to do with the original, and nobody involved with its creation is being paid.
+Respectable abandonware sites will remove any that return to the market, such as via GOG, even if their current rights-holders had nothing to do with the original and ambitiously think a game that nobody actually liked back in 1995 is now worth $10 and nobody involved with its creation should get a cut.

 Achievement: An in-game recognition of your ability, specifically your ability take a sense of pride in such things as playing 500 multiplayer games or collecting a hundred hats.
 Originally referred to actual achievements, but people didn’t like them being so hard to achieve.